Important Notice: October 3, 2025 - Dead Animal Pick up Delays

-Due to high call volumes, there may be delays in the removal of animal cadavers.
-Animal Services will respond as soon as possible.
+• Due to high call volumes, there may be delays in the removal of dead animals (cadavers).
+Animal Services will respond as soon as possible; however, removal may take up to two weeks.

-If the removal is no longer required, please call 311 to cancel the submitted service request.
-We thank you for your patience and understanding.
+• If you no longer require removal services, please call 311 to cancel your request.
+We appreciate your patience and understanding.

-• Small Wildlife including bats, rabbits, skunks, squirrels, birds of prey (Owl, Hawk, Falcons, etc.), reptile, snake, turtles
+• Small Wildlife including bats, rabbits, skunks, squirrels, birds of prey (such as owls, hawks, falcons etc.), reptile, snake and turtles

 • Large Wildlife including coyotes, deer, fox, groundhogs, opossums, raccoons